 8. Look for love

-A good part of your carefree life has passed enjoyably.
 The 40s are a good time to be sensible about relationships and find love.
-If you are looking for one-night stands, you still need some maturing to do.
+If you are looking for one-night stands, you may still have some maturing to do.
 Try to look for long-term relationships, whether it is love, a spouse, or even a lifelong friend.
-In all probability, jumping from person to person will leave you alone and depressed soon.
+In all probability, jumping from person to person may eventually leave you alone and depressed.

 1. Discussing previous relationships